 Bonus Tip* Segmentation

-To quickly and easily asses glossary page performance and any segment of content on your site, I recommend adding a unique qualifier in the URL file path so you can pull batch reports of entire segments of content on your site.
+To quickly and easily asses glossary page performance and any segment of content on your site, add a unique qualifier in the URL file path so you can pull batch reports of entire segments of content on your site.

 Using a solar panel company as an example again, you’d include a unique qualifier in your file path like this:

-I used the letter “r” here but you can use any letter in the alphabet.
+The letter “r” here is an example, so you can use any letter in the alphabet.

-Now, when I run a landing page report in GA, I can filter by “/r/” and get a segmented content report, which allows me to see total page views, average time on page, all goal completes, etc for this entire group.
+Now, run a landing page report in GA, filter by “/r/” and get a segmented content report, which shows important metrics like total page views, average time on page, all goal completes, etc for this entire group.
 Plus, this provides a reliable way to judge the effectiveness of your glossary pages.
 Finally, measuring results helps understand the role of glossary pages as part of your content marketing plan.